JOIN US IN BLOGLAND or on FACEBOOK

 No. You can stitch as little or as much as you want.

-Do I have to kick my husband and kids out of the house?
+Do I have to kick my significant other and kids out of the house?

 No... unless you want to.
 In that case, you can tell them it’s part of the IHSW rules.
 Just don’t give them my email address. ;)

 I'm not sure if I'll be able to stitch much, if at all, this weekend.
 Should I sign up?

 A resounding "YES!!"
 Even if you only get a few stitches in, that's a few stitches closer to your finish.
 Furthermore, it gives other stitchers and new hermitters a chance to check out your blog. :)

 Can I invite other people to join IHSW?

 Of course!
 The more the merrier. :D It would be great if you'd like to promote this on your blogs.
 Just direct them back to sign up post for each respective month.
 Also, feel free to display the IHSW button on your blogs.
 Just copy and paste the HTML located on the sidebar.

 Does joining IHSW mean I can't blog that weekend?